Olympus E-PL1 vs Panasonic GF1

 Apart from body and sensor, cameras can and do differ across a variety of features.
 The E-PL1 and the GF1 are similar in the sense that neither of the two has a viewfinder.
 The images are, thus, framed using live view on the rear LCD.
 However, optional viewfinders – the VF-2 for the E-PL1 and the DMW-LVF1 for the GF1 – are available as accessories.
 The adjacent table lists some of the other core features of the Olympus E-PL1 and Panasonic GF1 along with similar information for a selection of comparators.

 One feature that differentiates the E-PL1 and the GF1 is in-body image stabilization (IBIS).
-The E-PL1 reduces the risk of handshake-induced blur with all attached lenses, while the GF1 has to rely on optical image stabilization in OIS-equipped lenses to achieve the same effect.
+The E-PL1 reduces the risk of handshake-induced blur with all attached lenses, while the GF1 offers no blur reduction with lenses that themselves do not provide optical image stabilization.

 Concerning the storage of imaging data, both the E-PL1 and the GF1 write their files to SDHC cards.